President of the Family Division

 What’s new for 2018

-The Autumn Supplement updates the 2018 edition of The Family Court Practice with all the latest relevant legislation, case-law and guidance, plus revised commentary.
+The Autumn Supplement updates the 2018 edition of The Family Court Practice (Red Book), the 2018 Autumn Supplement brings you:

 All you need to do is order your copy of The Family Court Practice (main work) and the Autumn Supplement will be sent to you, upon publication, to keep you reliably updated on the latest developments.